 Many organizations already leverage syslog for data collection.
-It’s easy to get up and running and get data logged to a file.
+It’s easy to get up and running and start logging data to a file.
 However, when it comes to bringing this data in to Splunk, there are a few things that can help with your long-term success.
-In this three-part series we will explore why you should use Syslog-ng to collect your syslog data, How to Configure Syslog-ng, and Troubleshooting and Advance Syslog Topics.
+In this three-part series, we’ll explore why you should use Syslog-ng (syslog next generation) to collect your syslog data, how to configure Syslog-ng, and troubleshooting and advanced syslog topics.

 Why are you suggesting syslog-ng?
 What about kiwi syslog?

-The truth is, if you want to syslog and syslog right, you need to do it on Linux.
-Simply put, Windows doesn’t handle large volumes of constant data as well as Linux systems do.
-When you are establishing a logging architecture you want to ensure you receive all the data, the data is correct, and is easy to work with.
-Particularly when you start to scale beyond a handful of systems, or a few 10s of GB/day of data, you really need a Linux syslog server to accomplish those goals.
+Simply put, if you want to syslog effectively, you need to do it on Linux.
+Windows doesn’t handle large volumes of constant data as well as Linux systems do.
+When you’re establishing a logging architecture, you want to ensure you receive all the data, and that the data is correct and easy to work with.
+Particularly when you start to scale beyond a handful of systems, or a multiple increments of 10GB of data per day, you really need a Linux syslog server to accomplish your goals.

 What about rsyslog?
 Rsyslog is supported out of the box on RedHat and works well.
-Syslog-ng (Syslog Next Generation) is intended to do more than rsyslog and is becoming a defacto syslog receiver due to its feature set.
-If you are already using rsyslog and are comfortable with that, there is no real reason to change, provided you are getting the performance and data usability you are looking for.
-But if you are starting fresh, I suggest using syslog-ng.
+Syslog-ng is intended to do more than rsyslog and is becoming a de facto syslog receiver due to its strong feature set.
+If you’re already comfortable using rsyslog, there’s no reason to change, provided you’re getting the performance and data usability you are looking for.
+But if you’re starting fresh, I suggest using syslog-ng.

 Why not syslog directly to Splunk?